ensoft/about/pages/join.md

 ### Micro Internships

-We sometimes also run paid micro-internships, that last just one week. **Micro-internships are currently on hold because of COVID.** Summer internships are operating as usual though.
+We sometimes also run paid micro-internships, that last just one week.

 When they are on offer, they are advertised separately.
 They provide a taster of what it is like at Cisco Ensoft, and the opportunity to write some software professionally, albeit on a small project.
 We require enough coding experience to make a meaningful contribution in the week.